HongSoyeon/sce213-pa0-2020s/README.md

 ### Tips and Notes

 - Briefly speaking, the implementation might look like; start scanning from the beginning of `command` skipping all whitespaces until meet a non-whitespace character.
 That will be the beginning of the token.
-Then, resume scanning until meet any whitespace character (' ' or '`\t`').
+Then, resume scanning until meet any whitespace character.
 That will be the end of the token.
 Repeat this until entire `command` is scanned.
 Slight modification is required to handle the quotation marks.
 Assign the starting position of each token into `tokens[]` and count `nr_tokens` accordingly.
 - Read comments in the skeleton code carefully.
 - Make sure every string is terminated with '\0'.
 - Post freely on QnA board on AjouBb to question about the project.